mimo-10/maze-solver/README.md

-# Queue Flood Fill based maze solver
+# Queue Flood fill maze solver

 ## The program
 The program will execute the following steps to solve a maze: